UWA-SCIE2204-Marine-Systems/Catch-curve/CatchCurveMarkdown.md

 ![*run*](https://github.com/UWA-SCIE2204-Marine-Systems/Catch-curve/blob/master/figure/run.PNG)

-You have just loaded some extra software (known as packages) required for this lab.
-Going through the exercises below repeat this process adding to the text in the top left corner, highlighting the bit you just pasted and clicking run.
-The order is important, so make sure you don’t skip anything.
+You have just loaded some extra software (known as a package) required for this lab.

+Going through the exercises below repeat this process:(i) copy the text, open R studio, paste the text in the top left corner, highlight the text and click run.
+Don’t try too hard to understand how the code works.
+I am more interested in you following the actual analysis.

+The order that you eter and run the text is important, so make sure you don’t skip anything.

-At the end of this lab you should have built up all of the script from this document into the box in the top left corner.
+At the end of the lab you should have pasted all of the script from this document into the box in the top left corner of your R studio session.
 If you click the save button you will be able to reopen this text anytime and re-run the analysis by highlighting all of the script and clicking run.

 ## Description of exercise